 Blooming, colorful flowers don’t usually find their way into a Zen garden.
 However, sometimes you’ll see lilies, lotus and iris near the water or shrubs pruned into bonsai trees.
 Moss growing on logs or stones brings some greenery into the design as well.

-White sand shows up frequently in this type of landscaping and it can be raked or unraked.
+White sand shows up frequently in this type of landscaping.
+You can rake the sand into a zen pattern or leave the sand unraked.
 By raking the sand into curves, you’re creating ripples like you’d find in bodies of water.
 It’s best to contain the sand with a low wall or short fence.
 Artists often tap into their muse while raking the sand.

 A major component of any Zen garden, stones often symbolize mountains, islands, animals or even shrubs.
 But, you must have an uneven number because nature isn’t balanced.
 You can partially bury larger rocks into the ground so they appear to be sprouting out of the earth.